ARHS: COVID cases jumped by nearly 200 this week

 Betts didn’t address masking in schools in his press release, but it’s not clear how much of a COVID mitigation tool it will be in area schools.
 Very few school districts in the ARHS’ eight counties are requiring students and staff to wear masks indoors at school as their school boards have agreed to make mask-wearing optional.

 According to ARHS data, all eight counties reported increases in their active COVID cases from last week, with Pasquotank and Currituck reporting the biggest jumps.
 Pasquotank reported 53 active cases, 30 more than last week.
-Currituck reported 64 active case, 24 more than last week.
+Currituck reported 64 active cases, 24 more than the week before.

+In Perquimans County, ARHS reported an increase of 19 new cases.
+Active cases, meanwhile, more than doubled, rising from seven to 15.

 ARHS also reported a more than 3 percent increase in the region’s COVID test positivity rate.
 The positivity rate is the percentage of COVID tests that come back positive.
 As of July 31, the latest weekly totals available, the region’s positivity rate had climbed to 7.47 percent.